trskop/command-wrapper/man/command-wrapper.1.md

     that can be overriden by `GLOBAL_OPTIONS`, additional help messages, and alias definitions.

+    See also `XDG_CONFIG_HOME` in *ENVIRONMENT VARIABLES* section to better understand how the location of the configuration file is determined.

 `${XDG_CONFIG_HOME:-$HOME/.config}/${toolset}/default.dhall`
 :   Same as already mentioned `.../command-wrapper/default.dhall`.
 However
     this one is used by a specific `toolset`, and it is applied on top of the